szorfein/dotfiles/swayfx/.config/sway/README.md

 ## Installation
 Before using stow, make sure to backup all your personal files and move them in a backup directory.

-Using `stow` and my script `stow.sh`, you'll need to install at least:
+Using my script `stow.sh`, you'll need to install at least:
 `swayfx` and a `swayfx-themes` (last is `holy`).

     ~/.dotfiles/stow.sh --swayfx holy